 c.
 Frost Proofing

 If you live in an area that experiences significant levels of frost during cold months, there may be regulations regarding exactly what type of foundation and/or footings your shed will need.
-Depending on the type/use of your shed, this may preclude you from installing a gravel shed foundation.

 Some municipalities may require your shed to be anchored through the gravel foundation to increase stability during high winds and storms.